The Biggest Shock of My Medical Career..

 For example, many of her attacks occurred after phone calls from her mother or when driving to visit her.
 Ellen was aware of the tension in this relationship, but not its enormous power.
 But that day everything became clear.
 She looked up at the ceiling and said, "Oh my God, I can't believe it."

-For Ellen, this recognition alone was enough to end her illness.
-She never had another attack.
+he never had another attack.
 In many other people the links between stress and illness are not so obvious and complete relief may involve months or even years of counseling.
 But the path to improvement always begins with uncovering the hidden sources of stress.

 David D. Clarke, MD